 Analysis.
 On a given vertex u, emptying one of the sets, results in a local assignment (cf Definition 1) in the subtree rooted at u.
 The bottom-up strategy ensures that this works for every subtree in the substrate, rendering the resulting assignment local.
-The complexity of this construction is low: For each vertex in the substrate graph, we build the union of the children's sets, and since each vertex can only be the child of one vertex, the amortized runtime per vertex is constant; and hence the overall runtime $O(n_S)$.
-The sum of all remove operations, is equal to the number of chunk types $O(\tau)$.
+The complexity of this construction is low: For each vertex in the substrate graph, we build the union of the children's sets, and since each vertex can only be the child of one vertex, the amortized runtime per vertex is constant; and hence the overall runtime $\mathcal{O}(n_S)$.
+The sum of all remove operations, is equal to the number of chunk types $\mathcal{O}(\tau)$.
 Hence the overall complexity of this construction amounts to $\mathcal{O}(n_S + \tau)$.

 It remains to prove optimality of such local assignments.
+By uplink of a subtree with root r we denote the edge from parent(r) to r (if it exists).
 We first characterize the bandwidth allocation on uplinks of subtrees.